patricoferris/jsoo-reload-example/README.md

  (action (copy %{deps} %{target})))
 ```

 It copies the file and automatically promotes it into the site directory when it is different to what is already there.
-Then there's a normal `index.js` file which uses the code from `print.js` and finally the `index.html` loads the files in one after the other.
+Then there's a normal `index.js` file which uses the code from `print.js` and finally the `index.html` loads the `index.js`.
 Here I'm then using the bundler [parcel](https://parceljs.org/) because it's the one I know best.
 The Makefile then uses `npx` and `concurrently` to bundle and build jsoo simultaneously.

 <!-- $MDX file=Makefile -->
 ```